Epicurus and the Garden

 Only a small percentage of Epicurus' writings have survived, partly because his philosophy became unpopular and was not preserved once the critical reaction to the classical tradition gave way to the resurgence of non-skeptical forms of Platonism and the subsequent rise of Christianity.

 The Good Life and Happiness

-From within this perspective, he comes to a significantly different set of conclusions than Plato and Aristotle about human beings, their place in reality, and the good life and happiness.
-Epicurus does not think that "contemplation" is essential to the good life and for happiness.
+Epicurus moves toward a more empirical perspective.
+From within this perspective, he comes to a significantly different set of conclusions from Plato and Aristotle about human beings and their place in reality.
+Epicurus does not think that "contemplation" is essential for happiness.

 For Epicurus, the key to happiness is the "four-fold remedy" (τετραφάρμακος).